February, 2022 Status Report:

 3) I like to watch an anime in one go, not wait a whole week for an episode; the atmosphere is much more intense that way :)

-When I finally decide to watch an anime, I search my 10 TB (and growing :D) collection for it.
-If I have the best variant available, I connect my Samsung 102 cm Full HD LED TV to my PC, close the windows, draw the curtains (me gusta darkness :D) and plug in my sound system (4 x 5.1 surround systems with an amplifier to filter out any disturbances).
+When I finally decide to watch an anime, I search my collection for it.
+If I have the best variant available, I connect my TV to my PC, close the windows, draw the curtains (me gusta darkness :D) and plug in my home cinema.

 After that, I get 4 bags of popcorn (2 bacon, 2 cheese), I open 1 of each, mix 'em in a bowl and put the other two in the microwave oven (for later use, preferably during piss break :) ).
 Then I get 3 bags of chips (1 sourcream&dill, 1 cheese and 1 bacon) and 2x2l bottles of water (one from the fridge and one from the freezer).